BlueBoxWare/ExtSee/README.md

 for a Kotlin or Java class to the [Structure View](https://www.jetbrains.com/help/idea/structure-tool-window-file-structure-popup.html) of that class.

-Only top level `public` and `internal` extensions defined in the current project and top level `public` extensions defined in libraries are shown.
+Only top-level `public` and `internal` extensions defined in the current project and top-level `public` extensions defined in libraries are shown.
 When you enable the _Show non-public_ option [item 3 in the table below] `internal` extensions from libraries are shown too.

 `Private` and local extensions are never shown (at least not as extensions, they still appear as normal definitions in the